Who We Are

-Today we make over 100 types of planes, saws, spokeshaves, chisels, floats and more.
+Today we make a variety of planes, saws, spokeshaves, chisels, and more.
 We have improved and refined designs, and use better materials like Ductile Iron and Manganese Bronze for castings and cryogenically treated A2 Tool Steel for the blades.
 Our plane blades are much thicker than those of any other production planes.
 The quality of machining and finishing results in a tool that looks as great as it works, and will be a pleasure to use for years to come.

 Our first priority is quality.
 Instead of out-sourcing all our jobs for the cheapest price and short-term profit, we are stubbornly local and believe the best quality is right here in New England.
-We source our metal castings from New England foundries, our wood from Maine sawyers, and use a combination of modern CNC technology, Bridgeport milling machines, and good old-fashioned hand work to make nearly 100 different types of tools in our mid-coast Maine shop.
+We source our metal castings from New England foundries, our wood from Maine sawyers, and use a combination of modern CNC technology, milling machines, and good old-fashioned hand work to make our tools in our mid-coast Maine shop.

 Education and Support